edgedb/rfcs/text/1008-tls-and-alpn.rst

 The user is responsible for trusting the server certificate, because trusting unknown certificates in production may lead to MITM attacks.
-This command also verifies the user login information with the server and only create a corresponding ``credentials.json`` file if the login is successful.
+This command also verifies the user login information with the server and only create a corresponding credentials JSON file if the login is successful.
 In the above example, ``~/.config/edgedb/credentials/db_example_org.json`` is created::

     {